sfmanuel/documentation/Cloudomation function reference.md

 This class of functions allows you to interact with Cloudomation.
 You can read settings, create child executions, write to the log, set outputs for your flow script etc.

 ### c.task
-Creates a pending task execution.
+Executes a task.
 Through tasks, you can interact with the outside world.
 The following tasks are available in Cloudomation:
 - REST
 - SSH
 - SMTP